skmarko/marko-todo-app/README.md

 ## 🧰 Tech Stack All Code In Master branch

+DummyJSON api not store new user use this crendtial for login.
+    username: 'emilys',
+    password: 'emilyspass',

 | Layer | Technology |
 |-------|-------------|
 | **Frontend** | Next.js (React), Tailwind CSS, SweetAlert2, jwt-decode |